-SUDS Rating: How tense/upset do you feel after writing out the rescripted dream (0-100)?
+How upset do you feel after writing the changed dream (on a scale of 0-100)?
+[Make a note of response.]

 Nice work!

 Read Rescripted Dream

 Now we are going to have you read your changed dream out loud.

 - As you read your changed dream, pay attention to the differences between your old nightmare and this new, changed dream. - Remember, looking for the ideas and making them part of your changed dream can make you feel more in control.